gwannon/ideasRoleras/EntregaElPaquete/DeliverThePackage.md

 ### Your messenger

-On your character sheet, write down your character's nickname, pronouns, and how they move (parkour, inline, skateboarding, BMX).
+On your character sheet, fill your character's nickname, pronouns, and how they move (parkour, inline, skateboarding, BMX).

-All skills are scored on d4, and you should assign a d10, a d8, and a d6 to three skills you think your character excels at.
+By default, skills have a d4 rating.
+Assign a d10, a d8, and a d6 to three skills you think your courier is good at.

 Characters have a total of six skills:

 * **Bash:** wreck, move, force.
 * **Dash:** run, jump, climb.
 * **Sneak:** hide, skulk, lurk.
 * **Wander:** orient, pursue, shortcut.
 * **Think:** perceive, analyze, repair.
 * **Sway:** charm, manipulate, intimidate.

 Finally, you have a **special piece of equipment, which starts with a d10 and represents your mode of movement**.
-This could be running shoes, your bike, your skateboard, etc.
+This could be your running shoes, your bike, your skateboard, etc.

 \sc